BrianDouglas/Book-Review-Site/README.md

 Book review site.
 Create account, login, review books, read other users reviews. https://bdougbooks.herokuapp.com/

-#env.bat
+* env.bat

--stores the environment variables needed to run the app
+  * stores the environment variables needed to run the app

-#app.py
+## app

--flask app containing routes and functions for the site
+* flask app containing routes and functions for the site

-    :extra import of BeautifulSoup
+    * extra import of BeautifulSoup
         -used for parsing html/xml

-    :sets up connection to SQL session
+    * sets up connection to SQL session

-    :gets data from database and returns it to our templates -some processing to make data readable
+    * gets data from database and returns it to our templates -some processing to make data readable

-    :gets user input from templates
+    * gets user input from templates
         -validates the info and sends to database if needed

-    :holds session vars
+    * holds session vars
         -inforce logged in requirements

-    :api call
+    * api call
         -processes data from database for api call

- #static

- -style.css

-    :all the good styling for the site

-#templates

--layout.html

-    :template for basic layout of site.
-        -generates our nav bar
-            -has link to search and logout
-            -has site title

--layout_nonav.html

-    :template for basic layout minus nav bar.
-        -basic layout for pages for non logged in users

--book.html

-    :template for /book/<book_id>, entends layout.html
-    :a page for showing information about the given book -Image
-        -Goodreads data
-        -Discription
-        -local reviews
-        -form to add reviews

--create.html

-    :template for account creation, extends layout_nonav.html
-        -contains a form taking username and password

--error.html

-    :template for displaying errors, extends layout.html
-        -displays an error received from app

--login.html

-    :template for logging in, extends layout_nonav.html
-        -redirect here when trying to access any other page while not logged in -form taking username and password
-        -link to create.html

--index.html

-    :template for our home/search page, extends layout.html -form with radio buttons to select which parameter to search on, and search text -table that is displayed after a POST request with the results of search
+ ## static

+* style.css

+  * all the good styling for the site

+## templates

+* layout.html

+  * template for basic layout of site.
+    * generates our nav bar
+      * has link to search and logout
+      * has site title

+* layout_nonav.html

+  * template for basic layout minus nav bar.
+    * basic layout for pages for non logged in users

+* book.html

+  * template for /book/<book_id>, entends layout.html
+  * a page for showing information about the given book
+    * Image
+    * Goodreads data
+    * Discription
+    * local reviews
+    * form to add reviews

+* create.html

+  * template for account creation, extends layout_nonav.html
+    * contains a form taking username and password

+* error.html

+  * template for displaying errors, extends layout.html
+    * displays an error received from app

+* login.html

+  * template for logging in, extends layout_nonav.html
+    * redirect here when trying to access any other page while not logged in
+    * form taking username and password
+    * link to create.html

+* index.html

+  * template for our home/search page, extends layout.html
+    * form with radio buttons to select which parameter to search on, and search text
+    * table that is displayed after a POST request with the results of search